Ardesco/Query/README.md

     query.addAlternateLocator(BrowserType.GOOGLECHROME, By.id("bar")
        .addAlternateLocator("custom_driver", By.id("custom");

 Once you have set custom locators the query object will check the desired capabilities of the current instantiated driver and just use the appropriate locator

+## Setting a driver object for every Query object is a real PITA, isn't there an easier way?

+Instead of passing a `.usingDriver(driver)` command to each driver object you can instead put the following code into your constructor:

+    initQueryObjects(this, driver);

+This will scan the current class for valid Query objects and then assign the supplied driver object to each Query object.
+This does need to be an instantiated driver object, passing in a null will result in an error.
+You can then of course still modify the driver object assigned to a Query object at any point in the future using the `.usingDriver(driver)` command on individual Query objects.

 ## OK, I have a query object.
 Now what?